The Seal of Milesius, the official seal of the Ó Súilleabháin Clann of Munster.

 I was also reluctant to pursue official recognition since, as stated before, the title afforded no privilege or rights and it invited intense ridicule and derision from some quarters.
 Furthermore, my claim to the title was based on local oral tradition, notwithstanding its associated supporting documentation.

 At the time, I was serving as “Taoiseach” for the Ó Súilleabháin Clan of Munster, a member organization of Finte na hÉirean / Clans of Ireland.
 I was increasingly aware that, without a Hereditary Chief of the Name, a clan organization was little more than a glorified history club.
 It was clear that there were no chiefly lines extant for the Ó Súilleabháin Clan of Munster, other than that of the Ó Súilleabháin MhicRaith.
 It was also clear that the elders of the Ó Súilleabháin MhicRaith of Doire Chonaire were adamant that our little sept represented the senior line of the descendants of MhicRaith.
-Over a decade of searching had produced no other significant population of Ó Súilleabháin MhicRaith to potentially compete with the claims of the Doire Chonaire sept.

 When I discussed my dilemma with James O’Higgins Norman, who was on the Board of Finte na hÉirean / Clans of Ireland at the time, he suggested that I seek recognition of my title and pedigree from the Royal House of Georgia.